main image

 Contents

-Has your car been damaged after a hit and run?
-You may be able to qualify for financial assistance from the California Victim Compensation Board.
+Has your car been damaged after a hit-and-run?
+You may qualify for financial assistance from the California Victim Compensation Board.
 The California Victim Compensation Board is a state program that financially helps victims of crime.
-In this article, learn about:

 Link icon